 However, with the introduction of air conditioning to office buildings and homes, the seersucker suit lost its appeal even in the Southern parts of the US.
 Even the introduction of lighter synthetic fibers could not staunch the decline.

-Nevertheless, outside the US, the seersucker suit is often considered to be quintessentially American.
+Outside the US, the seersucker suit is often considered to be quintessentially American.
 Ironically, it is not seen on the streets very often anymore and if so, one easily becomes the center of attention.
 Today, there are only a few events left that promote the seersucker tradition.
-The St. Jude Classic golf tournament has a Seersucker Sunday (where Brooks Brothers provides the winner of the tournament with a seersucker jacket) or the small group from the US Congress, which celebrates the annual Seersucker Thursday.
+The St. Jude Classic golf tournament has a Seersucker Sunday (where Brooks Brothers provides the winner of the tournament with a seersucker jacket) and there is a small group from the US Congress which celebrates an annual Seersucker Thursday.
 In the late 1996, Senator Trent Lott from Mississippi picked a hot day in June and encouraged his peers to wear seersucker to bring some Southern flair to Congress.
 Ever since, a number of senators – male and female – participated in this young tradition until June 20, 2012.
 One day before the Seersucker Thursday 2012, the Senate cloakroom’s staff notified members that the custom was being discontinued because Lott’s former colleagues were convinced it would be politically unwise to be seen “doing something frivolous” while there were so many conflicts over major issues.
 Outside of such events, you will hardly ever see a politician in the US wearing a seersucker suit.

 Apart from that, seersucker suits are sometimes seen at garden parties and weddings in the summer, especially in the south, but it would be wrong to claim that many Americans wear seersucker suits anymore.